Sacred Heart Pioneers men's ice hockey

 The Sacred Heart Pioneers men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Sacred Heart University.
-The Pioneers are a member of Atlantic Hockey.
-They play at the Webster Bank Arena in Bridgeport, Connecticut.
+The Pioneers, members of Atlantic Hockey America, play at the Martire Family Arena in Fairfield, Connecticut.
 From 1993-2016, the Pioneers home arena was the Milford Ice Pavilion in Milford, Connecticut.

 History

 Division III

 Sacred Heart began sponsoring men's ice hockey as a varsity sport in 1993.
 The team was placed in the South Division of ECAC North/South/Central and because they were not able to schedule all of their ECAC South opponents twice the Pioneers played half a conference schedule in their inaugural year.
 With a full conference slate the following year, Sacred Heart greatly improved their record which continued in year three.

 For the 1996–97 season Shaun Hannah was brought in as head coach and the Pioneers finished with their first winning record and 2nd in the division, narrowly missing the conference postseason.

 In the late 1990s the MAAC was mandated to form an ice hockey conference.
 Two of the ECAC South programs would have to promote themselves to Division I and soon after they were joined by Sacred Heart.
 With an eye for their new conference, Hannah began offering scholarships to incoming students, a violation of Division III rules, which caused the Pioneers (along with two other ECAC South teams) to be ruled ineligible for any postseason play.
 Additionally all of their conference games would not be counted in the standings, through they would still be able to play the matches and count the results towards their overall standings.